cannatag/ldap3/ldap3/docs/manual/source/goals.rst

 ldap3 Features
 #################

-1. ldap3 strictly conforms to the current RFCs for LDAP version 3 (from 4510 to 4519)
+1. ldap3 strictly conforms to the current RFCs for the version 3 of the LDAP protocol (from 4510 to 4519)

     * The **Latest RFCs for LDAP** v3 (dated 2006) obsolete the previous RFCs specified in RFC3377 (2251-2256, 2829, 2830, 3371) for LDAP v3 and amend and clarify the LDAP protocol.